al051195/SkyWizard-SwiftUI-Liquid-Glass/README.md

 ### API's used

  -  **SceneKit** is used to render the house model.
- -  **SpriteKit** is used to render snow and rainy weather particle effects.
  - **Lottie** is used to render the animations.
  - **DependencyInjector** is used to manage application dependencies using property wrappers.
  - **NetworkingService** is used to handle http network calls.